For those fluent in Japanese: there is a Japanese version of this CfP (日本語参考訳).

 - Significance; and

-Since the symposium aims to broaden participation of young researchers, preferences will be given to such participants though we welcome submissions from anyone.
+Since the symposium aims to broaden the participation of young researchers, preferences will be given to such participants though we welcome submissions from anyone.